aridjayarecipes/cutesrecipes.web.app/content/post/2187-steps-to-make-favorite-chicken-and-corn-soup.md

 - "2 tsp bouillon powder"
 - "1/2 tsp black pepper"
 recipeinstructions:
 - "Heat oil in a pan.
-Stir-fry chicken until it&#39;s cooked.
+Stir-fry chicken until it's cooked.
 Add garlic and stir continuously."
 - "Add corn (and the water from the can), then add 1 1/2 water using the can as measurement.
 Add black pepper and bouillon powder."
 - "Break the eggs and whisk.
 When the soup is boiling, pour the eggs bit by bit."
 - "Mix katakuriko (potato starch) with water.
 Pour into the soup and continue stirring until the soup thickens."